Frequency Response Module

 Feedforward Parameters

-Tip: Key Feedforward Gains and Feedforward Filters can also be set using the Loop Shaping toolbar.
-Refer to Shape Existing Responses section of this guide for more information.
+Tip: You can also set important Feedforward Gains and Feedforward Filters related to loop shaping by using the Loop Shaping toolbar.
+Refer to the Shape Existing Responses section of this guide for more information.

 Feedforward gains do not change the axis stability.
 Before you adjust the feedforward parameters, set the servo parameters to get your target stability margins.